Note: We plan to add this feature to the BitBoxApp in the future.

 You can use Electrum, for example.

-An extended public key allows to generate all receive addresses associated to your wallet and therefore is highly sensitive from a privacy perspective.
+An extended public key allows to generate all receive addresses associated with your wallet and therefore, it is highly sensitive from a privacy perspective.
 An extended public key does not allow you to make transactions, only to view your wallet addresses & transaction history.

 If you want to unpack a little bit more on what an xpub is and how to display it on our BitBoxApp please have a read here: Where can I find my extended public keys?

 Bear in mind you should be cautious of how you are exporting your extended public keys.
-Anyone with access to it can view your wallet transaction history/balance.
+Anyone with access to it can view your wallet transaction prior and future history/balance.

 Using a safe computer and trustworthy wallet is of utmost importance.

 Both extended public keys are displayed in the account information section in the BitBoxApp.
-This means that you might have to create two separate watch-only wallets in order to see your full transaction history/wallet balance.
+This means that you might have to create two separate watch-only wallets in order to see your full transaction history/wallet balance, in case you have used wrapped-SegWit addresses in the past.

 How to create a watch-only wallet on Electrum